OSU-AIGSA/osu-aigsa.github.io/docs/index.md

 3. Wait for an email from AIGSA that an officer has approved your membership request
 4. Come chat with us on [Discord!](https://discord.gg/wGrtzFM8sJ)

+# Application Support (AIASP)
+This year, we're launching the Artificial Intelligence Application Support Program (AIASP), a service run by volunteer graduate students in our school to assist folks historically underrepresented in the field as they apply to AI graduate programs (M.S./Ph.D.) at OSU!
+You can find more info [here.](https://www.aigsa.club/aiasp)

 For additional information and questions, please contact us at [ai.gsa@oregonstate.edu](mailto:ai.gsa@oregonstate.edu).